-There are those of us that love and relish the holidays and those of us that dread the pit of anxiety that builds and looms, each major festive season.
-No matter which camp you fall in, there are some ways to maximise your happiness and minimise your stress this Easter holiday weekend.
+There are those of us that relish the holidays, and those of us that dread the looming anxiety of each major festive season — including the Easter break.

-Adjust your expectations
+Adjust your expectations of the ‘perfect family’

-Begin a new tradition
+Begin a new family tradition

 Don’t give into holiday pressures

 It can be hard in adulthood to honestly express feelings around holidays that may offend the people we are closest to.